EberlyODL/phys010sjv11/color_and_frequency.md

 [ciscode|rev=1|tool=elmsmedia|item=2179|entity_type=node|render=display_mode|display_mode=image]

 The figure show a range of frequency for electromagnetic waves.
 A small fraction of these frequencies is visible light.
 Other frequencies corresponds to waves which have different names like radio or microwave.
-In reality, they are all the same type of wave.
-Just different frequencies.

 The important thing to remember is that all of these seemingly different waves are really just one and the same type: the electromagnetic (E&M) wave.